GeekTrainer/learn-django/Module2/Module2_Unit5.md

     # [TODO]: Add the needed urlpattern for the image upload
 ] + static(settings.MEDIA_URL, document_root=settings.MEDIA_ROOT)
 ```

-By importing **settings** and **static**, and also adding the above **static** line the project will now be able to recognize the image link and upload it to our site when requested.
+By importing `settings` and `static`, and also adding the above `static` line to `urlpatterns` the project will now be able to recognize the image link and upload it to our site when requested.

 ## The \_\_str__ method

-Now that we have created the **Shelter** and **Dog** models for our app there is one important addition that needs to be addressed when defining classes.
+Now that we have created the `Shelter` and `Dog` models for our app there is one important addition that needs to be addressed when defining classes.
-For this example we start by creating another class named **Shelter**.
+For this example we start by creating another class named `Shelter`.
 This example will not be added to our app, but can be tested out in the Python shell.

 ```python
 class Shelter: